iptizer/install-kubeflow/README.md

-# install-kubeflow-1.3
+# install-kubeflow

 on a macbook.
-Taken from the [kubeflow/manifests README](https://github.com/kubeflow/manifests/blob/v1.3-branch/README.md).
+Taken from the [kubeflow/manifests README](https://github.com/kubeflow/manifests/blob/v1.4-branch/README.md).

 Use [kzenv](https://github.com/nlamirault/kzenv) to switch to kustomize 3.2.0 !